Skip to content

 • Content: Body from Step 3

-• Schema: Use the schema from a sample Bots API environments response.
-Key fields: value[].id, value[].name, value[].properties.displayName, value[].properties.environmentSku
+• Schema: Use the schema from a sample BAP environments response.
+Key fields: value[].name (environment GUID), value[].properties.displayName, value[].properties.environmentSku, and value[].properties.linkedEnvironmentMetadata.instanceUrl (the environment's Dataverse organization URL used for bot discovery).

 Step 5: Loop Through Environments